-Herbs and cooking spices contain a wide variety of antioxidants, minerals and vitamins, and help maximize the nutrient density of your meals.
-Every time you flavor your meals with herbs or spices you are literally “upgrading” your food without adding a single calorie.
+Herbs and cooking spices contain a wide variety of antioxidants, minerals, and vitamins.
+Anti-inflammatory foods help maximize the nutrient density of your meals.
+Every time you flavor your meals with herbs or spices, you upgrade your food without adding a single calorie.

-In fact, on a per gram fresh weight basis, herbs rank even higher in antioxidant activity than fruits and vegetables, which are known to be high in antioxidants.
+In fact, on a per gram fresh weight basis, herbs rank even higher in antioxidant activity than fruits and vegetables.
+These are known to be high in antioxidants.
 Many studies have also shown that most spices tend to have unique medicinal qualities.

-In the featured study, researchers from three Universities devised an experiment to evaluate the “true world” benefits of herbs and spices, by feeding them to people in quantities that are typically consumed simply by spicing up your meals.
-As noted by Dr. Michael Greger MD, who produced the video above:
+In the featured study, researchers from three Universities devised an experiment.
+It is to evaluate the true world benefits of herbs and spices.
+Feeding them to people in quantities is typically consumed simply by spicing up your meals.
+As noted by Dr. Michael Greger MD:

 “The researchers could have taken the easy route and just measured the change in antioxidant level in one’s bloodstream before and after consumption, but the assumption that the appearance of antioxidant activity in the blood is an indication of bioavailability has a weakness.